Bold hedge funds mull risky Greek debt battle

 Greece’s economic recovery may also not be as certain as in Argentina’s case as it cannot devalue and does not have such a strong export market to boost its coffers.

 “Argentina historically has had a boom and bust economy.
-If you brought an international legal claim, it may be in part because you thought that, by the time the case was over, Argentina could have the money to pay an award against it,” said Nolan from Milbank Tweed Hadley & McCloy.
+If you brought an international legal claim, it may be in part because you thought that, by the time the case was over, Argentina could have the money to pay an award against it,” said Michael Nolan, a litigation partner at Milbank Tweed Hadley & McCloy in Washington.

 “With Greece’s economic situation, one has to wonder if the game is worth the candle.”